SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experiments

 \subsection{Results}

-We evaluate SpatialThinker across six spatial reasoning and six generalist VQA benchmarks to assess its effectiveness in learning spatial understanding and real-world VQA from limited training data through dense reward supervision.
+We evaluate SpatialThinker across eight spatial and six real-world VQA benchmarks to assess its effectiveness in learning spatial understanding and real-world VQA from limited training data through dense reward supervision.